 - Many papers argued that education providers rarely provide sufficient support and students are predominantly underprepared in education for how to look after their psychological wellbeing once in the industry.

 - This is exacerbated by a lack of industry regulation of working conditions and mental health.

 Another stark finding is that there is currently no research explicitly exploring mental health in relation to ethnically diverse performers, disabled performers, and social class.

 In response to this study, our new Mental Health Charter has five key demands to improve mental health across the performing arts industry by bringing about deep-rooted structural reform.
 This includes producers and engagers addressing the harmful impacts of precarious work by improving pay and work-life balance, and adopting relevant safeguards in the workplace, such as mental health risk assessments, safe spaces policies and consultation on organisational change.

-Equity General Secretary Paul W Fleming says:
+Equity General Secretary Paul W Fleming said:

 “This landmark study confirms in concrete terms what Equity members have known for years — those working in the entertainment and performing arts industries are more likely to experience poor mental health.
 There are a range of contributing factors, but it is abundantly clear that the harmful impacts of precarious work, low pay and poor working conditions are fuelling this collective crisis.